connect2x-de/trixnity-messenger/README.md

 ## Root path

-On the JVM the root path can be overridden by adding a system property named `ROOT_PATH`.
+On the JVM (not Android) the root path can be overridden by setting an environment variable named `TRIXNITY_MESSENGER_ROOT_PATH`.

 ## Snapshot builds